Anthony Ingruber

 Anthony Ingruber (born 5 February 1990) is a Dutch-Australian actor and impressionist.
-Ingruber is best known for his role as John Doe/Joker in Batman: The Telltale Series and Batman: The Enemy Within as well as a young William Jones in the film The Age of Adaline.
+Ingruber is best known for his role as John Doe/Joker in the video games Batman: The Telltale Series (2016) and Batman: The Enemy Within (2017–18) as well as for portraying the younger version of Harrison Ford's character William Jones in the film The Age of Adaline (2015) and body doubling for Ford as Indiana Jones in Indiana Jones and the Dial of Destiny (2023).

 Early life

 Anthony Ingruber was born on 5 February 1990 and grew up in Australia, New Zealand, Cyprus, the Netherlands and Canada.
 In Canada, Ingruber attended a drama school and used internet platforms like YouTube to publish his voice impressions.

 Career

 Since 2006, Ingruber has played supporting roles in different TV series.
 In 2008, he uploaded videos on YouTube which included a Han Solo impression.
 He also had a very small extra part in James Cameron's Avatar as a technician and worked for Weta Workshop while he lived in New Zealand.

 His first movie role was in the Disney TV movie Avalon High in 2010.
 Since then, Ingruber has appeared in a variety of work, including voice over and acting in industrial, independent, and feature films.

-Anthony has become known on the Internet for his impressions of and uncanny resemblance to a young Harrison Ford, which helped him in winning the role of Young William, the young version of Ford's character, in the drama The Age of Adaline in 2015.
+Ingruber has become known on the Internet for his impressions of and uncanny resemblance to a young Harrison Ford, which helped him in winning the role of Young William, the young version of Ford's character, in the 2015 film The Age of Adaline.

+Ingruber was a body double for Harrison Ford in Indiana Jones and the Dial of Destiny (2023) during the 30-minute opening sequence set in 1944, where de-aging was used on Ford, with his performance as Indiana Jones overlaid over Ingruber's own.
+He has an additional cameo role as one of the hotel guests during the Morocco hotel auction scene where he is one of many that point a gun towards Jones.